matthewsides/Study-of-APIs/README.md

 ##  Relationship between an API and a SDK
 An API as alliterated under the API heading, is a series of related methods (a specification) intended to be used for a specific purpose and as an interface by software components to communicate with eachother.
-Whilst an SDK is just a sample of how you would interact with said APIs and essentially a collation of API's
+Whilst an SDK is just a sample of how you would interact with said APIs

+allows you to set the parameters of say a print method

+dont directly access the api good security measure as you cant modify the code etc.

+and essentially a collation of API's